sylhare/Type-on-Strap/pages/report/executivesummary.md

 ![Key Threats](/assets/report/graphs-13.jpg "Key Threats"){:display="block"}

-- **Practitioners identified the following six key threats to the communities they work with: state violence and surveillance; politically-motivated targeted digital attacks; marginalization based on race, class, gender identity, and sexual orientation; unequal access to digital technology; unaccountable corporate infrastructure; and limited resources.** Additionally, practitioners pointed out that these threats, for the most part, are not new: they are long- standing systemic issues, amplified by new tools and platforms.
+- **Practitioners identified the following six key threats to the communities they work with: state violence and surveillance; politically-motivated targeted digital attacks; marginalization based on race, class, gender identity, and sexual orientation; unequal access to digital technology; unaccountable corporate infrastructure; and limited resources.** Additionally, practitioners pointed out that these threats, for the most part, are not new: they are long-standing systemic issues, amplified by new tools and platforms.
 For example,in the case of surveillance, practitioners noted that well-meaning white technologists have secured most of the available resources with narratives about “new” threats, even though Black, Indigenous, Muslim, Latinx, and Queer/ Trans communities have always faced state surveillance in the United States.

 ### STORIES OF SUCCESS & FAILURE